Skip to main content

 Level 4

-TSA boarding and passenger screening.
-Boarding gates 130 to 225, distributed in the North Concourse (gates 130 to 146), Great Hall (gate 148), South Concourse (gates 150 to 159) and West sector (gates 201A to 225).
-This is also where most of the terminal's services, shopping and dining facilities are located.
+Boarding and TSA passenger screening.
+Gates 130 through 225, distributed across the North Concourse (gates 130–146), Great Hall (gate 148), the South Concourse (gates 150–159), and the West Gates (gates 201A–225).
+Most of the terminal’s services, retail shops, and dining venues are also located here.

 Mezzanine Level 5